robpco/docker-nginx-uwsgi/README.md

   - This eliminates another different CRIT error
 - Includes updated version of Nginx (1.13.7)
 - Includes updated python revisions for each supported version (2.7, 3.5, and 3.6)
+- Added LISTEN_PORT env var to allow setting custom ports (in the Dockerfile or via Env file in docker run/docker-compose)
+- Added Alpine Versions submitting by ProgEsteves (not yet fully tested)

 For documentation please visit tiangolo's [repo](https://github.com/tiangolo/uwsgi-nginx-docker).